 4) COOL YOUR JETS from the Summer Heat

 On Luquillo and Seven Seas Beaches you can rent jet skis.
-They’re a great way to experience the beach from another perspective while getting your adrenaline rush.
+They’re a great way to experience the beach from another perspective while getting your adrenaline rush in northeast Puerto Rico.

 5) TAKE A DIP